 The most rewarding career ever!
 You get to help people when they need help the most.
 You get paid to care, teach, and motivate.

-What do you love about being a med-surg nurse?
 What I love about being a med-surg nurse is the vast amount of experiences and learning opportunities offered by the specialty; and the broad knowledge base that it has provided me to take care of just about any patient.

 Terry, RN BSN, CMSRN